exposit/zerowriting/kindlestuff/readme.md

 This is entirely cobbled together in an afternoon stuff I'm playing with to avoid Real Writing.
 May it help someone, even if it's just to say, "damn, I will actually go write instead of procrastinating like you".

-Note: I'm assuming you're tinkering on a raspberry pi zero or similar running dietpi or similar.
+Note: I'm assuming you're tinkering on a raspberry pi zero running dietpi, you probably can make it work on other systems.

 ### Basic steps (with Geany)